arko1907/arko1907/README.md

 ## 🧑‍💻 About Me

 I'm currently working as a **Divisional Engineer (IT&C)** at **WBSEDCL**, where I lead planning, implementation, and optimization of SCADA systems across 100+ substations and 700+ RMUs.
 I have also done Communication Testing of approximately 37 lacs Consumer, DTR and Feeder Smart Meters along with Integration Testing between Smart Meters, HES, MDM for efficient operation.
-Previously, I served as an **Assistant Engineer**, managing metering,billing and collection systems across districts in West Bengal.
+Previously, I served as an **Assistant Engineer**, managing metering,billing and collection systems across districts in West Bengal where I built multiple monthly and fortnightly data models and comparison reports using SQL, Excel, PowerBI to assess and provide insights regarding billing and collection resulting in a reduction of AT&C Losses by more than 20%.

 My work blends **SCADA automation**, **data modeling**, and **visual storytelling** via dashboards that drive measurable efficiency—reducing downtime and boosting revenue.